alexmerlo23/COP350-Project-3/README.md

 # Directions
-prerequuisite: Have node JS downloaded
+Prerequisite: Have node JS downloaded

 1. Create a new folder